|Oliver Kessler||Ole Jacob Sending|

 |The University of Manchester||University of Warwick|

-The world is described as increasingly divided while simultaneously a rising number of people is on the move or already live outside their country of citizenship.
-With democracy seen as under threat from populism, curbing immigration has come to be seen as necessary to bring people together in their own communities and assuaging the anger precipitated by inequality.
-Logics of bordering and division appear to be increasingly normalized and unassailable internationally.
+While the world is described as increasingly divided, a rising number of people is on the move or already live outside their country of citizenship.
+With democracy seen as under threat from populism, curbing immigration had come to be seen as necessary to bring people together in their own communities and assuaging the anger precipitated by inequality.
+The current pandemic has highlighted not just the very serious implications of inequality especially for those who have been racialised but simultaneously brought to the fore that non-citizen residents are essential to health and care services as well as food production and delivery, leading to the emergence of incipient new solidarities.
+Yet logics of bordering and division still appear to be increasingly normalized and unassailable internationally.
 This approach neglects the extent to which such separation is impossible and requires disregarding people’s personal, familial and affective relations, racializing as ‘foreign’ anyone whose life does not neatly align with the bordered state system.
 This section seeks to assess the possibility for revitalising contemporary political imaginaries by inviting contributions thinking beyond traditionally conceived political subjectivities, drawing on ideas of democratised and decolonial border thinking, being-with-one-another, racialisation and the affectivity of community.
 What critical resources are there for rethinking political subjectivity and community?
 How do insights about the need for others in constituting ourselves prompt new ethical and political vocabularies?
 What is the role and capacity of critical International Studies scholars in challenging and shaping public discourse beyond the present impasse?
+How can the current moment engender new ways of thinking?
 We welcome papers that address these themes from traditions of thought that eschew the border of the state as a starting point and/or explore actually-existing practices that point to another politics beyond division.

 |Jorg Kustermans||Maria Mälksoo|